MicahElliott/mrswlf/README.md

-Mrs. Thumbo is a (set of) keyboard layout(s) derived from Colemak(-DH) (a "quick-learn" spinoff), taking ideas from more modern layouts to improve
-comfort: much less stretching (#1 original motivation due mostly to `m`), fewer redirects, better SFBs, etc. (Only ever tried with matrix-like keyboard.)
+Mrs. Thumbo is a (set of) keyboard layout(s) derived from Colemak(-DH) (a "quick-learn" spinoff), taking ideas from more modern layouts to improve comfort/effort: much less stretching (#1 original motivation due mostly to `m`), fewer redirects, better SFBs, near-perfect L-R hand balance, etc. (Only ever tried with matrix-like keyboard.)
 The flagship recommended variant is called ["Mrs. PB&J"](#pbj) and is described a ways down.

 > **WARNING:** _This is a long read.
 But messing with your layout is a huge
 > commitment impacting potentially thousands of hours.
 So if you're seriously